-Summer is just around the corner, and as farmers have done every year – planning on surviving it without all those hot spells making the cows miserable.
+Summer is just around the corner, and as farmers have done every year – they are planning on surviving it without all those hot spells making the cows miserable.
 There aren’t many summers where farmers don’t find at least a few prolonged periods of oppressive humidity and heat.
 This then causes the cattle’s milk production to drop by at least a gallon per day.

 3 Methods of Managing Heat Stress in Cows